bertiqwerty/exmex/README.md

 ```
 More involved examples of data types are
 * operators as operands as used for [day 19 of Advent of Code 2020](https://www.ninety.de/log/index.php/en/2021/11/11/parsing-operators-in-rust/) and
-* the type [`Val`](https://docs.rs/exmex/0.12.0/exmex/enum.Val.html) that can be activated with the feature `value`, see below.
+* the type [`Val`](https://docs.rs/exmex/0.13.1/exmex/enum.Val.html) that can be activated with the feature `value`, see below.

 ## Partial Differentiation

-To compute partial derivatives of expressions with floating point numbers, you can use the method `partial` after actiating the Exmex-feature `partial` in the `Cargo.toml` via
+To compute partial derivatives of expressions with floating point numbers, you can use the method `partial` after activating the Exmex-feature `partial` in the `Cargo.toml` via
 ```
 [dependencies]
 exmex = { ..., features = ["partial"] }
 ```

-The result of `partial` is again an expression.
+The result of the method `partial` is again an expression.

 ```rust
 use exmex::prelude::*;